poliquin/brazilnum/README.md

     >>> format_cpf('96881134258')
     '968.811.342-58'

-There is a helper function to remove formatting from identifiers:
+There is a helper function to remove formatting from identifiers; it always returns a string:

     >>> from brazilnum.util import clean_id
     >>> clean_id('02.558.157/0001-62')